A deep dive into the HubSpot AI CRM: Features, pricing and complementary tools (2026)

 -

 Data Agent (Beta): This agent is your personal data analyst.
-You can ask it in plain English, like, "Show me all enterprise customers in the UK who we haven't contacted in 90 days," and it will generate the report for you.
+You can ask it in plain English, like, "Show me all enterprise customers who we haven't contacted in 90 days," and it will generate the report for you.
 It's also designed to help clean up and enrich the data in your CRM automatically.

 This official tutorial provides a comprehensive overview of Breeze AI, HubSpot's suite of AI tools designed to enhance productivity across its CRM platform.